qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ===========================
 ☞  This layout seems easy to learn and predictable.

+☞  This layout has been obsessively tweaked and tested.

-☞  The Dvorak/Qwerty layer (Base) is an unaltered standard Dvorak/Qwerty layout, except what physically cannot fit (numbers, right pinky symbols).
+☞  The Dvorak/Qwerty/… layer (Base) is an unaltered standard Dvorak/Qwerty layout, except what physically cannot fit (numbers, right pinky symbols).

 ☞  Every time you have 0-9 enumerations / numbers, they are on the same fingers as a standard keyboard.
+Right hand pinky is no longer overused, as it is on regular keyboards.

 ☞  The symbols normally reached by shifting a number, are also still on the same fingers.